Barriers for Learning in an Evolving World: Mathematical Understanding of Loss of Plasticity: Theoretical Appendix

 \item Finally, we can define the family of all duplicate manifolds, that are affine sub-spaces of the parameters.
 For any matrix with row and column equitability, $w\in \ManifoldRE\cap\ManifoldCE,$ they shift the block constant manifold $\ManifoldD.$ Formally:

 \end{itemize} Note that all the manifolds defined above are linear or affine sub-spaces, as their constraints are all linear.
 There are two important facts worth mentioning that will shed more light on the upcoming theorem. \begin{remark} Note that the dimensionality of manifolds in the family $\mathbb{M}_D$ are given by the number of blocks in $W,$ as opposed to number of its elements.
 Thus, for example if the partitioning of units forms blocks of size $n,$ we would roughly expect $1/n^2$ fewer dimensions in $\mathbb{M}_D$ than in the original full parameter space. \end{remark} Furthermore, the following remark clarifies why we define these networks as cloned networks.
-Because when we are on these manifolds, the clone network units form perfect copies of the base network units. \begin{remark} If $W \in \ManifoldRE,$ any unit in a block $v \in S_k,$ the forward activations will be identical to the corresponding base unit $h(v) = h(\tilde{v}),$ where $\tilde{v}$ is the corresponding unit in the base network to block $S_k.$ If we further assume $W \in \ManifoldRE\cap \ManifoldCE,$ we will have a similar property for the backwards $\delta (v) = \delta (\tilde{v}).$ \end{remark} Let us re-state the theorem on cloning to make this section more self-contained. \begin{theorem}[Cloned-Unit Manifold (Re-stated)] Let $G=(V,E,W),$ denote a network that is partitioned with $S_1,\dots, S_k. $ For any input and label $(x,y)$: \begin{enumerate} \item If $W \in \ManifoldRE$, then all units in the same cluster $u,v \in S_k$ have identical forward activations $h(u) = h(v).$ \item If $W \in \ManifoldRE \cap \ManifoldCE$, then all units in the same cluster $u,v \in S_k$ have identical backward activations $\delta(u) = \delta(v).$ Furthermore, the gradients $\partial \Loss/\partial W$ will have a block-wise constant structure, such that gradients between any two units in two blocks will be equal, i.e., for any $u,u'\in S_i$ and $v,v'\in S_j,$ we have $\partial \Loss/\partial W_{uv} = \partial \Loss/\partial W_{u'v'}.$ \item If the model weights at initialization or any point in training touch, if they lie on a manifold from the family $W\in \ManifoldD$ where $\ManifoldD \in \mathbb{M}_D,$ given any arbitrary batches of input label pairs used to obtain subsequent model parameters $W(t), $, any subsequent training parameter trajectory constrained to the same manifold:
+Because when we are on these manifolds, the clone network units form perfect copies of the base network units. \begin{remark} If $W \in \ManifoldRE,$ any unit in a block $v \in S_k,$ the forward activations will be identical to the corresponding base unit $h(v) = h(\tilde{v}),$ where $\tilde{v}$ is the corresponding unit in the base network to block $S_k.$ If we further assume $W \in \ManifoldRE\cap \ManifoldCE,$ we will have a similar property for the backwards $\delta (v) = \delta (\tilde{v}).$ \end{remark} Let us re-state the theorem on cloning to make this section more self-contained. \begin{theorem}[Cloned-Unit Manifold (Re-stated)] Let $G=(V,E,W),$ denote a network that is partitioned with $S_1,\dots, S_k. $ Furthermore, units within a single block share the same activation function $\forall u,v\in S_k: f_v = f_u,$ and there are no edges within a block.
+For any input and label $(x,y)$: \begin{enumerate} \item If $W \in \ManifoldCE$, then all units in the same cluster $u,v \in S_k$ have identical forward activations $h(u) = h(v).$ \item If $W \in \ManifoldRE \cap \ManifoldCE$, then all units in the same cluster $u,v \in S_k$ have identical backward activations $\delta(u) = \delta(v).$ Furthermore, the gradients $\partial \Loss/\partial W$ will have a block-wise constant structure, such that gradients between any two units in two blocks will be equal, i.e., for any $u,u'\in S_i$ and $v,v'\in S_j,$ we have $\partial \Loss/\partial W_{uv} = \partial \Loss/\partial W_{u'v'}.$ \item If the model weights at initialization or any point in training touch, if they lie on a manifold from the family $W\in \ManifoldD$ where $\ManifoldD \in \mathbb{M}_D,$ given any arbitrary batches of input label pairs used to obtain subsequent model parameters $W(t), $, any subsequent training parameter trajectory constrained to the same manifold: